Dick Bacon

 Dick Bacon (September 9, 1932 – August 18, 2000) was a nudist or naturist from Milwaukee, Wisconsin who was known for outdoor tanning every day of the year.
 He worked at Pabst Brewery in Milwaukee, Wisconsin.
 He sun tanned year-round at Milwaukee's Bradford Beach on Lake Michigan.
 Bacon also frequented a nude beach in Milwaukee called Paradise Beach.

 Tanning

 Bacon could be seen tanning at Bradford Beach from the 1960s through the 1990s, including in freezing weather.
 If the beach was covered in snow, Bacon would have a path cleared to his tanning spot.

 Bacon said that he only wanted to work enough to support himself.
 He claimed to be planning for retirement from the time he was a child.

 In addition to tanning at Bradford Beach in Milwaukee, Bacon also tanned at the nude beach in Milwaukee, Paradise Beach which closed in 1993.
 Newspapers called him a crusader for nude beaches.
 Bacon claimed that he fell in love with nudity while modeling for artists at the University of Wisconsin.

-When Bacon died the Madison, Wisconsin State Journal called him a "Beach Legend".
+When Bacon died, the Madison, Wisconsin State Journal deemed him a "Beach Legend".